Updated: Aug 25

-Roll the dough starting from the end closer to you.
-Once you have rolled the dough, place it in the baking pan seam side down.
-Repeat with the other 3 pieces of dough, placing the cylinder on the pan about 2" apart.
+Roll the dough starting from the end closest to you.
+Remove the rolled log to a baking pan (greased or parchment-lined) seam side down.
+Repeat with the other 3 pieces of dough, placing the cylinders on the pan about 2" apart.

-Cover the pan loosely with plastic wrap or a clean towel, and let it rise at room temperature for about an hour.
+Cover the pan loosely with a plastic sheet or a clean towel, and let it rise at room temperature for about half an hour (it shouldn't double in size - it will rise more during baking).
 Toward the end of the rising time, preheat the oven to 350°F.

 Make the egg wash by whisking the egg with 1 Tablespoon of water, then gently brush the cakes' top and sides.